pydicom/pydicom/doc/tutorials/waveforms.rst

 If (003A,0210) *Channel Sensitivity* is present within the multiplex's *Channel Definition Sequence* then the raw sample data needs to be corrected before it's in the quantity it represents.
-This correction is given by (sample + *Channel Baseline*) x *Channel Sensitivity* x *Channel Sensitivity Correction Factor* and will be applied when `as_raw` is ``False`` or when using the :meth:`Dataset.waveform_array()<pydicom.dataset.Dataset.waveform_array>`
+This correction is given by sample x *Channel Sensitivity* x *Channel Sensitivity Correction Factor* + *Channel Baseline* and will be applied when `as_raw` is ``False`` or when using the :meth:`Dataset.waveform_array()<pydicom.dataset.Dataset.waveform_array>`
 function: